unicode-org/message-format-wg/exploration/maintaining-registry.md

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

-The MessageFormat WG will a set of specifications that standardize the implementation of functions and options in the default namespace of MessageFormat v2 beginning with the LDML46 release.
+The MessageFormat WG will release a set of specifications that standardize the implementation of functions and options in the default namespace of MessageFormat v2 beginning with the LDML46 release.
-Implementations and users are strongly discourages from defining values that use the default namespace.
-Future updates to these sets of functions and options will coincide with LDML releases.
+Implementations and users are strongly discouraged from defining their own functions or options that use the default namespace Future updates to these sets of functions and options will coincide with LDML releases.

 Each _function_ is described by a single specification document.